-• As of April 5, Labor sent lists to the Comptroller's office with 30,532 total claimants, for a distribution of \$30,532,000.
-On May 5, 2021, Labor provided the Comptroller's office with a list of 3,316 additional claimants, for a distribution of \$3,316,000, an increase of 10.9 percent over the April cumulative distribution.
+• On May 5, 2021, Labor provided the Comptroller's office with a list of 3,316 claimants, for a distribution of \$3,316,000, an increase of 10.9 percent over the April cumulative distribution.
+In total, distributions total \$33,848,000, for 33,848 total claimants.
 The department has also posted a message to its website explaining the grant to the public, along with an accompanying link for more information about the RELIEF Act.
 Supplemental Budget #5 included an additional \$8 million in federal funding to support this program, above the original Recovery Now allocation of \$32 million.
+An additional payment distribution will be made by the end of the current week.